carbon-language/carbon-lang/mlir/docs/Quantization.md

     *   [Fixed-point math ops](#fixed-point-math-ops) that for carrying out computations on integers, as are typically needed by uniform quantization schemes.
-    *   Passes to lower from real math ops to fixed-point math ops.
+    *   Passes to lower from real math operations to fixed-point math operations.

-*   [Solver tools](#solver-tools) which can (experimentally and generically operate on computations expressed in the *FxpMath* dialect in order to convert from floating point types to appropriate *QuantizedTypes*, allowing the computation to be further lowered to integral math ops.
+*   [Solver tools](#solver-tools) which can (experimentally and generically operate on computations expressed in the *FxpMath* dialect in order to convert from floating point types to appropriate *QuantizedTypes*, allowing the computation to be further lowered to integral math operations.

-Not every application of quantization will use all facilities.
-Specifically, the TensorFlow to TensorFlow Lite conversion uses the QuantizedTypes but has its own ops for type conversion and expression of the backing math.
+Not every application of quantization will use all of these facilities.
+Specifically, the TensorFlow to TensorFlow Lite conversion uses the QuantizedTypes but has its own operations for type conversion and expression of the supporting math.

 ## Quantization Dialect